top of page

 Join the lab!

 I have recently started a new lab at the University of Bristol, focusing on how cooperation and conflict evolve, and especially how ecological and climatic factors affect the trajectories taken by selection.
-Our research involves field-based behavioural experiments in field sites in Africa and elsewhere, population genetics, and theoretical modelling.
-One of my lab's core study systems are the beautiful wasps of the genus Belonogaster, which stretch across much of sub-Saharan Africa.
+Our research involves field-based behavioural experiments in field sites in Africa and Australia, population genetics, and theoretical modelling.
+My lab's study systems include the beautiful wasps of the genus Belonogaster, which stretch across much of sub-Saharan Africa, the fascinating Ropalidia wasps of Australia, and cooperatively breeding birds, long favourites of behavioural ecology.

 If you are fascinated by social evolution, and are interested in using either field-based manipulations or theoretical models to explore cooperation and conflict, the lab may be a good fit for you.
 I am keen to be contacted by students who have identified sources of funding that they are eligible for, or self-funded students, and to support applications for competitive studentships.
 As funded positions become available, they will be advertised here.